The Honeymoon Phase of Retirement

-In each of the four phases, clients will have varying levels of resources in the following categories: financial, cognitive, physical, and social.
-These resources tend to diminish the longer they’re retired.
+In each of the four phases, we’ll have varying levels of resources in the following categories: financial, cognitive, physical, and social.
+These resources tend to diminish the longer we’re retired.

-Financial resources tend to be highest in the Honeymoon Phase, since retirees have just started spending their retirement savings.
-For most, aging hasn’t taken its toll on bodies and minds, therefore, clients’ cognitive, physical, and social resources also tend to be at their highest level.
-As a result, their lifestyle and well-being is often comparable to their life during full-time work.
+Financial resources tend to be highest in the Honeymoon Phase since retirees have just started spending their retirement savings.
+For most, aging hasn’t taken its toll on bodies and minds, therefore, our cognitive, physical, and social resources also tend to be at their highest level.
+As a result, our lifestyle and well-being are often comparable to our life during full-time work.

 So, What’s The Problem?

-Despite clients’ resources potentially being at their highest level, the Honeymoon Phase comes with transition challenges related to clients’ routines, roles, and relationships.
+Despite our resources potentially being at their highest level, the Honeymoon Phase comes with transition challenges related to our routines, roles, and relationships.

 Breaking a Routine That Began in Kindergarten

 Get up.
 Get dressed.
 Get breakfast.
 Go to school or work.
 Come home.
 Eat.
 Go to bed.
 Retirement can break this routine.
-There’s nothing forcing clients to live like this anymore.
-They’ll have a lot more time on their hands.
-They may enjoy this freedom, but if they’re not sure what they’re going to do with it, boredom can set in.
-Thirty two percent of recent retirees struggle with getting used to a new and different routine.1
+Nothing is forcing you to live like this anymore.
+You’ll have a lot more time on your hands.
+You may enjoy this freedom, but if you’re not sure what you’re going to do with it, boredom can set in.
+Thirty-two percent of recent retirees struggle with getting used to a new and different routine.1